Missing cell phone evidence could get a sexual assault case against Oscar-winning actor Kevin Spacey dismissed.

 One thing that a sex crime defense attorney would advise a client is to avoid mentioning the case anywhere, especially in cell phone texts or other social media.
 Such statements could be used by prosecutors against a defendant.

 If you or a loved one has been falsely accused of a sex crime, notify an experienced sex crime defense lawyer with the Neal Davis Law Firm.
-Contact us today for a free and confidential legal review of your case, and let us help you to protect your legal rights.
+Contact us today for a confidential legal review of your case, and let us help you to protect your legal rights.

 EDITOR’S NOTE: The criminal charge against actor Kevin Spacey in Massachusetts has been dropped by prosecutors.
 The district attorney said the charge of indecent assault and battery was dropped “due to the unavailability of the complaining witness.”
 Spacey remains under investigation in Los Angeles and the United Kingdom for possible sexual misconduct, but now faces no criminal charges.